Customer Service Certificate and Certification Programs

 A customer service certificate program is an ideal way to prepare for a career as a customer service representative.
 Certificate programs allow students to become proficient in all areas of customer service, including customer communications, office organization and computer application usage.

 A certificate program in customer service prepares students to pursue entry-level customer service positions.
-A certificate program is usually completed in one semester and teaches students to use basic office computer applications, such as word processors, spreadsheets and email programs.
+A certificate program teaches students to use basic office computer applications, such as word processors, spreadsheets and email programs.
 Students also learn to help customers by providing accurate and useful information regarding a product, service or event.
 Graduates could be prepared to pursue voluntary certifications from national and international organizations.

 Customer service courses teach students to communicate with customers, organize and maintain business records, use computer applications and resolve customer problems or questions.
 Common courses include: